Wolverine and the X-Men (TV series): Canada

 Liberation Entertainment released a single-disc "Season 1: Chapter 1" package on April 14, 2009, with the first four episodes of the series.
 A second single disc package, "Season 1: Chapter 2" holding the next four episodes was released on July 21, 2009, although the packaging mentioned a fifth episode that was not included for unknown reasons.
 Also, a 5-disc set of the complete first season in Steelbook packaging was released September 15, 2009.
 The set includes all 26 episodes in widescreen format, character bios, an image gallery and an audio commentary on the episode Overflow.

-Mexico

-Buena Vista Home Entertainment Mexico announced the release of the first DVD R4 containing the initial 6 episodes by Fall 2008.

-As of May 2009, the whole 26 episodes of the first season were available in different stores.
-A Wolverine comic was packed with the DVD set as part of the promotional merchandise for the release of X-Men Origins: Wolverine.

 Australia

 Magna Home Entertainment has announced that the full first season (26 episodes) has been released in Australia with a Limited Edition Wolverine Mold Case.
 Wolverine and the X-Men: X-Calibre (6 Episodes) and Wolverine and the X-Men: Wolverine VS The Hulk (6 Episodes) has been released with Wolverine and the X-Men: Hunting Grounds (7 Episodes) released on July 8, 2009.
 Wolverine and the X-Men: Breakdown (7 Episodes).